MiguelHocson/loan_performance/README.md

 This was the stage where data was scanned for any errors, inconsistencies, blanks, duplicates, and unusual characters.
 Below were the initial observations on the dataset:

-  1. All columns are relevant to the analysis.
-  2. Five columns contained missing values: employment_duration, loan_amnt, loan_int_rate, historical_default, and current_loan_status.
+  1. Five columns contained missing values: employment_duration, loan_amnt, loan_int_rate, historical_default, and current_loan_status.
-  3. The employment_duration and customer_age columns included extreme values that required confirmation or validation.
+  2. The employment_duration and customer_age columns included extreme values that required confirmation or validation.
-  4. The loan_amnt column contained an unusual character preceding the British Pound symbol.
+  3. The loan_amnt column contained an unusual character preceding the British Pound symbol.
-  5. Six duplicate rows were found and removed.
+  4. Six duplicate rows were found and removed.

      ![Duplicates_removed](assets/images/Duplicates_removed.png)